mmondics/aiops-z/README.md

     ![automations-policies](images/automations-policies.png)

     The automation tools - policies, runbooks, and actions - help you resolve incidents quickly by setting up and enabling an automatic response as situations arise.
-Starting up additional capacity or restarting a failed service can happen before your team knows there is an issue.

     **Policies** are rules that contain multiple condition and action sets.
 They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into an incident, and assign runbooks to remediate alerts.